 \subsection{Emergent Physical Effects}

-\paragraph{Momentum Diffusion with counter propagating beams} An integration over the spatial coordinates $\int \dd\vec{r}$ and $\int \dd\vec{r}\,'$ (implicit in Eq.~(\ref{alm:eq-evolution-rho1})) is required for the evaluation of the density matrix.
-The result of Eq.~(\ref{alm:eq-rho-evolution}) is only valid for nearly counter propagating beams, which implies that $|\vec{\veck}_i - \vec{\veck}_j| \approxeq 2k$.
-Combinations of beams intersecting at other angles have essentially no contribution to momentum diffusion.
+\paragraph{Momentum Diffusion with counter-propagating beams} An integration over the spatial coordinates $\int \dd\vec{r}$ and $\int \dd\vec{r}\,'$ (implicit in Eq.~(\ref{alm:eq-evolution-rho1})) is required for the evaluation of the density matrix.
+This makes Eq.~(\ref{alm:eq-rho-evolution}) correct for nearly counter-propagating beams, which implies that $|\vec{\veck}_i - \vec{\veck}_j| \approxeq 2k$.
+However, combinations of beams intersecting at other angles have essentially no contribution to momentum diffusion.

 \paragraph{Momentum Diffusion with an electron wave packet and a classical light field} The electron and field wave functions must contain a continuum of states in order to produce momentum diffusion.
-The integrals over the momentum of the electron $\int \dd\vecp \int \dd\vecp'$ and the summations over the photon states $\sum_i \sum_j$ (implicit in an expansion of Eq.~(\ref{alm:eq-evolution-rho1})) will then prevent a simple evolution of the momentum states that would otherwise oscillate between $\vecp = +\hbar\veck$ and $\vecp = -\hbar\veck$ and not dissipate any energy.
+The integrals over the momentum of the electron $\int \dd\vecp \int \dd\vecp'$ and the summations over the photon states $\sum_i \sum_j$ (implicit in an expansion of Eq.~(\ref{alm:eq-evolution-rho1})) will then prevent a simple evolution of the momentum states that would otherwise oscillate between $\vecp = +\hbar\veck$ and $\vecp = -\hbar\veck$ without dissipating any energy.

-If the electron wave packet and the photon field are both in a superposition of plane waves that are rich enough to include electron and field quantum numbers both before and after a stimulated transfer,\cite{Fedorov.Letokhov1015.1997} the quantum states will evolve between the states of a continuum and move away from the initial state.
+If the electron wave packet and the photon field are both in a superposition of plane waves that are rich enough to include electron and field quantum numbers both before and after a stimulated transfer,\cite{Fedorov.Letokhov1015.1997} the quantum states will evolve between the states of a continuum and diffuse away from the initial state.

 The magnitude of momentum diffusion is obtained from the increase of the electron's momentum from $\vecp = 0$ to $\vecp = \pm 2\hbar \veck$ after a stimulated transfer.
 The process convolves an initial momentum distribution of width $\sigma_0$ with the deviation of stimulated transfers $\sigma_{ST} = 2\hbar \veck$ to produce a distribution with a final width $\sigma_\vecp$ that satisfies $\sigma_\vecp^2 = \sigma_0^2 + \sigma_{ST}^2$.
 The electrons gain an energy $\Delta E_{ST} = \sigma_{ST}^2/(2m_e) = 2(\hbar k)^2/m_e$ which is characterized by an increase of their temperature.